Hongtaizhuang station

-Hongtaizhuang station (洪泰庄站 (Hóngtàizhuāng zhàn)) is a station under construction on Line 16 of the Beijing Subway.
+Hongtaizhuang station (洪泰庄站 (Hóngtàizhuāng zhàn)) is a station on Line 16 of the Beijing Subway.
+It opened on December 30, 2023.

 History

 In April 2020, the Beijing Municipal Commission of Development and Reform decided to build Yushuzhuang North station.

 On September 1, 2022, the station was renamed as Hongtaizhuang station.
 On November 1, 2022, the station was officially named as Hongtaizhuang.

 Station layout

 The station has an underground island platform.
+There are 2 exits, lettered A and D. Both exits lead to Liuzhuangzi Road.
+Exit A is accessible.